HelenHMaher/show-local-weather/ISSUES.md

 1. Work out kinks in retreiving stateName
-2.  option to change to UTC? or display temp in Fahrenheit?
+2. HIDE API KEYS!!
-3. HIDE API KEYS!!
+3.  button labels missing when displayed for Lindsay, set labels to html default hopefully this is fixed?
+I have no idea what could be causing the error
-4.  button labels missing and geolocation unreliable on all browsers
+4.  geolocation unreliable on some browsers